awsdocs/amazon-workdocs-administration-guide/doc_source/cloud_standard_setup.md

 1. Review the directory information and make any necessary changes\.
 When the information is correct, choose **Create Directory**\.

    It takes several minutes for the directory to be connected and the Amazon WorkDocs site to be created\.
 When the directory has been successfully connected, the **Status** value of the site changes to `Active`\.

+## Step 3: Complete Admin Control Panel Setup<a name="standard-setup-admin-panel"></a>

+After you receive the administrator registration email, connect to the Amazon WorkDocs site using the client of your choice and complete setup from your admin control panel\.

+**To complete admin control panel setup**

+1. In the administrator registration email, use the link to sign in to Amazon WorkDocs\.

+1. Under **My account**, choose **Open admin control panel**\.

+1. Change settings for preferred language, storage, security, and recovery bin\.
+For more information, see [Storage Settings](manage-sites.md#storage-limits), [Managing Security Settings](security-settings.md), and [Recovery Bin Retention Settings](manage-sites.md#recovery-bin)\.

+1. Under **Manage Users**, invite new users\.
+You can also edit user settings\.

+For more information, see [Inviting and Managing Amazon WorkDocs Users](users.md)\.